brc-dd/gcmwrap/README.md

 > [!NOTE]
 > The same encoder is also applied to your **sealed data**, not just AAD.
 You must make sure the chosen encoder/decoder preserves your data correctly:
 >
-> - The default encoder uses `JSON.stringify` with a pre-check that validates the object will survive a round-trip.
+> - The default encoder uses `JSON.stringify` and performs a pre-check to verify the data can be losslessly round-tripped (encoded and then decoded without change).
 > - Other encoders like CBOR or MessagePack may silently drop unsupported types without throwing an error, which could lead to data loss on unseal.

 #### Example with CBOR